Google Chrome is the preferred browser for WashU Olin application.

-International applicants applying to Specialized Masters Programs must submit a video to assess English language skills as part of the application process.
-Once you enter your citizenship information in the "personal data" section on the application, a unique URL link will be sent to your email address, within two to four hours, with instructions outlining the video submission process.
+Applicants to Specialized Masters Programs must submit a video interview as part of the application process.
+Once you enter your recommender in the application portal, and save the application, a unique URL link will be sent to your email address with instructions outlining the video submission process.

-Financial documents or information pertaining to the I-20 should not be sent unless you are admitted to the program.
+Financial documents or information pertaining to the I-20 should not be sent unless you have deposited to the program.
 Specific guidelines regarding I-20 processing will be sent upon admission.

 When Do I Submit My Official Documents?

 Once you get the news of your acceptance – and make the decision to join us at Olin –